 '''

 (define/contract sloppy-eater%

 (class/c [eat (->m edible/c edible/c)])

-'''

-'''

 (begin

 (define/contract glutton%

 (class/c (override [eat (->m edible/c void?)]))

 (class animal%

 (super-new)

 (inherit eat)

 (define/public (gulp food-list)

 (for ([f food-list])

 (eat f)))))

 (class glutton%

 (super-new)

 (inherit-field size)

 (define/override (eat f)

 (let ([food-size (get-field size f)])

 (set! size (/ food-size 2))

 (set-field! size f (/ food-size 2))

 f)))))

 (define pig (new sloppy-eater%))

 (define slop1 (new animal%))

 (define slop2 (new animal%))

 (define slop3 (new animal%))

 (send pig eat slop1)

-#<wrapper-object:animal%>
+(object:animal% ...)

 (get-field size slop1)

 (send pig gulp (list slop1 slop2 slop3))

-eval:38.0: (definition sloppy-eater%) broke the contract
+glutton%: contract violation, expected <void?>, given:

+(object:animal% ...)

+contract from (definition glutton%), blaming (definition

+sloppy-eater%)

+contract:

+'''

+'''

 (class/c

 (override (eat

 (->

 (object/c

 (field (size positive/c)))

 void?))))

-on glutton%; expected <void?>, given:

-#<wrapper-object:animal%>
+at: eval:38.0

 '''

 In addition to the internal class contract forms shown here, there are similar forms for Betastyle augmentable methods.
 The inner form describes to the subclass what is expected from augmentations of a given method.
 Both augment and augride tell the subclass that the given method is a method which has been augmented and that any calls to the method in the subclass will dynamically dispatch to the appropriate implementation in the superclass.
 Such calls will be checked according to the given contract.
 The two forms differ in that use of augment signifies that subclasses can augment the given method, whereas use of augride signifies that subclasses must override the current augmentation instead.

 This means that not all forms can be used at the same time.
 Only one of the override, augment, and augride forms can be used for a given method, and none of these forms can be used if the given method has been finalized.
 In addition, super can be specified for a given method only if augride or override can be specified.
 Similarly, inner can be specified only if augment or augride can be specified.